Busy work schedule?

 • Breathing concerns: In some children, widening the palate can improve nasal airflow by opening the nasal floor.

-Understanding why your child’s provider is recommending the treatment goes a long way toward helping you feel confident in the decision.
+Knowing why your child’s provider is recommending the treatment goes a long way toward helping you feel confident in the decision.
 Our article on interceptive orthodontics for children explains how early intervention fits into a broader treatment plan.

 What the Treatment Process Looks Like